Dietrich College Interdisciplinary Minors

 Logic and Computation Electives27 units

 Students must take two courses in the Philosophy Department at the 300-level or higher, in subjects related to logic and computation.
 And an additional course at the 300-level or higher in an area that uses logical and computational tools, such as philosophy, computer science, linguistics, mathematics, psychology, or statistics.
-The choice of electives must be approved by the Academic Program Manager.
+For a list of sample curricula and examples of course elective options, please visit the Major in Logic and Computation.
+The choice of electives must be approved by the Senior Academic Program Manager.

 Neural Computation Minor